b-lukaszuk/BS_wJ_eng/contents/recursion.md

 faster).
 Interestingly, running `recFib2(40, fibs)` for the second time reduces the time to nanoseconds (a million times faster) since there are no calculations performed the second time).
-Run `recFib(40)` twice to convince yourself that it takes roughly the same amount of time every time it runs with the same input.
+Run `recFib(40)` twice to convince yourself that it takes roughly the same amount of time every time it runs with the same `n`.